 The U.S. Army Corps of Engineers issued the 2006 navigation season Annual Operating Plan.
-The plan included two springtime releases of water to satisfy the Endangered Species Act.
-The pulses were intended to promote spawning of the pallid sturgeon and will only take place if system storage is above 36.5 million-acre feet (MAF) on March 1 and May 1.
-March 1 storage was below 36.5 MAF; the first scheduled release was cancelled.
+The plan includes two springtime releases of water to satisfy the Endangered Species Act.
+The pulses are intended to promote spawning of the pallid sturgeon and will only take place if system storage is above 36.5 million-acre feet on March 1 and May 1.

-The 2006 navigation season began April 1 and will maintain the flows and trigger dates as outlined in the Master Water Control Manual.
-Releases will support minimum navigation through the season, and the most recent U.S. Corps of Engineers projections anticipate the 244-day full navigation season will be shortened to 213 to 183 days depending on precipitation and late spring runoff.
+The 2006 navigation season will maintain the flows and trigger dates as outlined in the Master Water Control Manual.
+As storage levels now stand, it is anticipated that releases will support minimum navigation through the season, and the season will be shortened from a 244-day full navigation season to a 229- to 186-day season depending on runoff this winter and spring.
 The final decision on season length will be made based on storage level as of July 1, 2006.
 Full navigation season would end December 1, 2006.